Sound1ab/starwarscharacters/README.md

 Components live in their own directories and are likely to be accompanied by:

-* A pure Vue component that takes props only.
-All data fetching should be handled by the higher order component.
+* A pure/presentational Vue component that takes props only.
 * A higher order component that handles the getting and digesting of data before passing props to the pure component.
-* A .spec.js file for testing the component (this will be picked up automatically by 'yarn run test')
+* A .spec.js file for testing the component

 ### Styles
-The project is set up by default to leverage a single SCSS file which will be imported into your App.vue component.
-This file (main.scss) is a list of imports in the ITCSS structure.
-This is a conscious decision to avoid in-component styling and its potential for duplicating styles.
-I also prefer it to the @import ~@common_variables_and_placeholders.scss pattern that in-component styling seems to lead to.

-If you disagree with this rule then feel free to do all component styling inside your components.
-But if you do so please ensure that **_all_** CSS rules are done in your component files.
-This will avoid duplication and make it easy for other developers to find what they're looking for.
+This setup assumes that you will be leveraging in-component styling.
+The src/scss directory is the location for all global styles, mixins and configuration objects.
+Those styles ar available everywhere so you do not need to follow a pattern of @importing stuff for every `<style>` section of your components.
+This globality is achieved by adding the stylesheet to the scss loader definition in build/utils.